inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L40
 S:Dear Dick
  :
- :    I have a dollar.
+ :I have a dollar.
 I expect you to follow me and take dinner.
  :Friday I didn't have cash, but a friend of the family had enough :for both of us.
  :
- :    Father is having all the lot, except the garden, filled in :during the week.
+ :Father is having all the lot, except the garden, filled in :during the week.
 Giving in to his desire, I intend to work the :ground.
 Doctor says that my health is hardly an excuse, so I had :better decide to make an effort.
 Indeed, I am driven either to :finish the work in the near future or pay to have it done.
  :
- :    I am hoping you will happen upon some kindly fellow to whom :a flower garden itself is fun, and inform me.
+ :I am hoping you will happen upon some kindly fellow to whom :a flower garden itself is fun, and inform me.
 I shall direct him, :as the entire effect will lie in the way we handle the ground :plan.
 Don't forget.